Bagoum/danmokou/docs/articles/language/guide1.md

 imp.aFn(x) + imp.aConstFn(imp.ms.Length);
 ```

 Import statements must occur at the top of a script.
-In the import statement `import A as B as C`, `A` is the name of the import set in GameReferences (used by Unity to locate the import), `at B` is the relative filepath of the import from the current script (used by VSCode to locate the import), and `as C` is an optional alias for the import. `at B` is technically also optional, but the VSCode extension will not work without it.
+In the import statement `import A at B as C`, `A` is the name of the import set in GameReferences (used by Unity to locate the import), `at B` is the relative filepath of the import from the current script (used by VSCode to locate the import), and `as C` is an optional alias for the import. `at B` is technically also optional, but the VSCode extension will not work without it.

 When importing a script, all variables and functions (including constant variables and functions) declared in the top-level scope are visible.
 Non-constant variables can be modified (eg. we could write `imp.mn = 0` above, since `mn` is a non-constant float variable declared in the top-level scope of "Example BDSL2 Import.bdsl").
 In the current implementation, these modifications are shared across all importers.